kisslinux/kisslinux.github.io/site/pages/install.md

 You will need an existing Linux distribution to use as a base for the installation.
 It does not matter what kind of distribution it is nor does it matter what `libc` it uses.

 For the purpose of this guide I will be using another Linux distribution's live-CD to bootstrap KISS.
+The live-CD **must** include `tar` (with `xz` support), `mountpoint` and other basic utilities.

 From this point on, the guide assumes you have booted a live-CD and have an **internet connection**.

 ## Index